ShadowXBoss696/Object-Localization-with-TensorFlow/README.md

 # Object-Localization-with-TensorFlow
-Created for the Coursera Guided Project: Object Localization with TensorFlow
+Created for the Coursera Guided Project: [Object Localization with TensorFlow](https://www.coursera.org/projects/object-localization-tensorflow)

+## DataSet
+All emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+License: CC BY-SA 4.0